kbledows/Tic-Tac-Toe/README.md

 ## Overview
 To play, simply run the python script in your terminal.
-You will be greated by an 3x3 ascii Tic Tac Toe board.
+You will be greated by an ASCII version of the Tic Tac Toe game.
 From here, simply select the squares you want to place your 'X' in.

 <img width="435" alt="image" src="https://user-images.githubusercontent.com/32736495/195751974-0d18e7d7-4e2c-47b0-86a6-c3da8341c467.png">